isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

 If you need more information about the differences between **FREE** and **PRO** versions, please [contact me](/documentation/contact-me/), [open a discussion](https://github.com/isontheline/pro.webssh.net/discussions/new/choose) on GitHub or just ask <a href="#" onclick="javascript:showDocumentationAssistant(); return false;">WebSSH Brain - Documentation Assistant</a>.

-[^1]: Not available on these countries : China Mainland
-[^2]: TELNET is available since WebSSH 26.1
-[^3]: Serial Port Client is available since WebSSH 29.0, only on macOS
+[^1]: Serial Port Client is only available on macOS
-[^4]: Wake-on-LAN is available since WebSSH 29.2